 For the diagram and materials list for the drawer casing in PDF format, click here.

 The drawer case is as simple a bit of bread-and-butter woodworking as you are likely to find.
 The sides, back, top and stretchers (pieces 5 through 8) are just cut from the plywood to the sizes indicated in the Material List.
 Plow a couple of 3/4"-wide by 1/4"-deep dadoes into the back edges of the sides to capture the back.
 Look to the Drawings for their locations.
 Here I must confess that I used a Festool Domino joining system to locate floating tenons to join the stretchers to the sides.
 Why?
-Because I have a Domino machine, and my cart was going to get photographed for a magazine.
+Because I have a Domino joiner, and my cart was going to get photographed for a magazine.
 If those things were not true, I would have simply glued and screwed the entire case together.
 Either method works, and the dimensions of the parts remain the same either way.

 Once you have the sides, back and stretchers assembled, the top is secured to that subassembly using glue and screws driven up through the stretchers.
 Simply made but sturdy — it could hold an NFL lineman and his coaches.
 Take a few minutes to sand the drawer case smooth and then mount it to the rolling cart subassembly using screws driven down through the stretchers.
 You are really making progress now.